 Coping and support

 Treatment for acute lymphocytic leukemia can be a long road.
-Treatment often lasts two to three years, although the first three to six months are the most intense.
+Treatment often lasts two to three years, although the first months are the most intense.

 During maintenance phases, children can usually live a relatively normal life and go back to school.
 And adults may be able to continue working.
 To help you cope, try to: